IRISY-Y/COMP5318/README.md

 # COMP5318
-Assignment in COMP5318 Machine Learning and Data Mining
+Assignment1 in COMP5318 Machine Learning and Data Mining